katieoconn/pregnancy-ibd/pages/yourSummary_uc.md

 ## Disease

-You answered that you have Ulcerative Colitis (UC)
+You informed us that you have Ulcerative Colitis (UC).